Objective

 In both forms, students must go through the following steps to enter:

-1) Talk to an advisor from the Interdisciplinary Scientific Initiation Program about your interest in the research line and the project to align expectations and plans.
+- Get in touch with an advisor for the Interdisciplinary Scientific Initiation Program Regarding your interest in the research area and the project, to align expectations and plans.

-4) Participate in the selection process (interview, test and other criteria in accordance with the current notice).
+- Participate in the selection process (interview, test, and other criteria according to the current announcement).

-5) Select candidates according to the number of available vacancies (voluntary or with a scholarship).
+- Select candidates according to the number of available positions (volunteer or with scholarship).

 Scholarship validity